Smart Routing of Electric Vehicles for Load Balancing in Smart Grids: Existence of Pure Nash Equilibrium

-we conclude that $\Phi(\boldsymbol{a}_i,\boldsymbol{a}_{-i})\!-\!\Phi(\boldsymbol{a}'_i,\boldsymbol{a}_{-i})$ is exactly equal to the same expression given in \eqref{eq:cost_difference}. \end{proof} Theorem \ref{thm:existence-pure} shows that a \emph{pure-strategy} NE exists despite the fact that the actions of the players can take both discrete and continuous quantities or they can be highly coupled (e.g. choosing what station to join highly depends on what route to choose).
+Theorem \ref{thm:existence-pure} shows that a \emph{pure-strategy} NE exists even though the actions of the players can take both discrete and continuous quantities or they can be highly coupled (e.g. choosing what station to join highly depends on what route to choose).
 Even though this theorem does not characterize uniqueness or efficiency of the equilibrium points, as we will show in Theorem \ref{thm:poa}, for a large number of EVs and specific choices of latency and pricing functions, all the equilibrium points will be almost equally efficient in terms of the social cost.
-In particular, we will show that for large number of EVs, the social cost of any NE is at most a small constant factor worse than the optimal social cost.
+In particular, we will show that for a large number of EVs, the social cost of any NE is at most a small constant factor worse than the optimal social cost.

-It is worth noting that the result of Theorem 1 is very strong in a sense that not only it guarantees the existence of a pure NE, but also it shows that \emph{any sequence} of unilaterally updates by the EVs will eventually converge to a NE.
+It is worth noting that the result of Theorem 1 is very strong in the sense that not only it guarantees the existence of a pure NE, but also it shows that \emph{any sequence} of unilaterally updates by the EVs will eventually converge to a NE.
 This allows us to implement the EV game as a repeated game between EV owners who will, daily, travel the distance between their home (origin) to their work (destination).
 The information that the EVs require to compute their optimal strategies (e.g., road congestion or charging station loads) can be broadcast using a data platform or directly can be sent to the GPS devices of the EVs.
 This allows each EV to have access to the most updated information of the grid state before taking its action.
 As a result, if EV $i$ first takes its action, this update will change the state of the entire grid whose information will be immediately available to all others.
-Now if a new player takes its action by best responding to the newly updated state, and this process continuous again and again, then the grid state will eventually converge to a NE (whose efficiency in terms of social cost and load balancing is established in Theorems 2 and 4).
+Now if a new player takes its action by best responding to the newly updated state, and this process continuous again and again, then the grid state will eventually converge to an NE (whose efficiency in terms of social cost and load balancing is established in Theorems 2 and 4).